alexgibbs606/UnitedFrontEvents/readme.md

 ## Contributing

-If you're going to contribute, send me a message on discord and let me know what you plan on doing.
+If you're going to contribute, send me a Discord message or Email and let me know what you plan on doing.
 Don't be lazy, put things in the correct directory, and only edit current files if necessary.
 Make a pull request and I'll do my best to get to it ASAP.

 For most sections, there is a 'quickly' section that lists what you need to do as a reminder if you've done it before and just need a checklist.